What is engine detonation and how can one prevent it?

 What are the effects of engine detonation?

 Once detonation happens, it can cause fair to severe damage to an engine, which can be irreversible or at least, very costly.
-Detonation can cause spark plugs to melt, piston rings to crack, rod bearings to be hammered and gaskets to be blown.
+Detonation can melt spark plugs, crack piston rings, hammer rod bearings and blow gaskets.

 What should be done when detonation occurs?

-If such a knocking or pinging sound is heard, it is recommended to take the foot off the throttle immediately and stop the vehicle.
+If you hear such a knocking or pinging sound, you should take the foot off the throttle immediately and stop the vehicle.
 It is also important to take it to a service station to check for damage before using it again.

-Using it while knocking occurs can exacerbate the damage and lead to long term issues, apart from being unsafe to the rider.
+Using it while knocking occurs can exacerbate the damage and lead to long term issues.
+Furthermore, it can also be unsafe for the rider.

 It is clear that engine detonation can cause significant damage to a vehicle.
 Here are some ways to prevent detonation from occurring: